Learn the new frontend build tool Vite

 Static Assets

 - Importing a static asset will return the resolved public URL when it is served.
+The image is included in the module graph.
 For example, imgUrl will be

 - If you have assets that are must retain the exact same file name (without hashing) or you simply don’t want to have to import an asset first just to get its URL, then you can place the asset in a special